-It is the responsibility of insurance agents to ensure that they renew their licences on time.
-Licences last for two years in most provinces.
-You must apply to renew your licence within 60 days of its expiration date.
+It is the responsibility of insurance agents to ensure that they renew their licenses on time.
+Licenses last for two years in most provinces.
+You must apply to renew your license within 60 days of its expiration date.

-If your licence lapses, it is possible to apply for a new licence.
+If your license lapses, it is possible to apply for a new license.
 However, if it has lapsed for more than two years, you will normally have to complete the qualification process again.

 If you're looking to challenge yourself and take on a new career, being an insurance agent could be a great choice.
 Far from being dry and stuffy, it's a great chance to interact with people.
 A job well-done means a satisfied client, leaving with greater peace of mind.